isaacnovaes/notes/udemy-angular-notes.md

   constructor(private renderer: Renderer2, private elementRef: ElementRef) { }
   // USE RENDERER FOR ANY DOM MANIPULATION
-  // FOR SIMPLE DOM MANIPULATION, USE HOSTING BIDING ngOnInit(): void {
+  // FOR SIMPLE DOM MANIPULATION, USE HOSTING BIDING

+  // ElementRef grants direct access to the host DOM element through its nativeElement property ngOnInit(): void {
     this.renderer.setStyle(this.elementRef.nativeElement, 'background-color', 'green')
   }